Last revision: June 18, 2026

 We will only collect, use, and share your Personal Data where we are satisfied that we have an appropriate legal right to do so.
 We may have the legal right to do so because:

-(2) our use of your Personal Data is in our legitimate interest as a commercial organization.
+(2) our use of your Personal Data is in our legitimate interests as a commercial organization;

-(3) our use of your Personal Data is necessary to perform a contract or take steps to enter a contract with you.
+(3) our use of your Personal Data is necessary to perform a contract with you or take steps to enter into a contract with you; or

 Fulfilling your Transaction Request

 We will use your Personal Data to fulfill requests you make for DXC’s products or services, marketing materials, or anything else requiring action from DXC.
 To fulfill your request, we may share information with others, including DXC group companies and business partners involved in fulfillment.
-In connection with a transaction, we may also contact you as part of our customer satisfaction surveys or for market research purposes; any such contact will comply with applicable laws and regulations.
+In connection with a transaction, we may also contact you as part of customer satisfaction surveys or market research; any such contact will comply with applicable laws and regulations.

 Personalizing your Experience on our Web Sites